Court (District Electoral Area)

 Court is one of the ten district electoral areas (DEA) in Belfast, Northern Ireland.
 Located in the north and west of the city, the district elects six members to Belfast City Council and contains the wards of Ballygomartin, Clonard, Falls, Forth River, Shankill, and Woodvale.
 Court is split between the Belfast North and Belfast West constituencies for the Northern Ireland Assembly and UK Parliament.

 History

 The DEA was created for the 1985 local elections.
 It initially contained six wards, three of which came from the abolished Area E, with the remainder from Area G. From the 1993 through 2011 local elections, it contained five wards, namely Crumlin, Glencairn, Highfield, Shankill and Woodvale, following the abolition of the Saint Anne's ward.
 For the 2014 local elections, the Crumlin ward was abolished, the Glencairn ward was replaced by Forth River ward and the Highfield ward was replaced by Ballygomartin ward.
-These four wards were joined by the Falls and Clonard wards, which had previously been part of the abolished Lower Falls District Electoral Area.
+These four wards were joined by the Falls and Clonard wards, which had previously been part of the abolished Lower Falls DEA.